How to sign in guests for Halloween Trick-or-Treating - StuttgartCitizen.com

 Tuesday, October 31, Halloween trick-or-treating is scheduled on Stuttgart installations from 5 p.m. to 8 p.m.
 There will be many fun activities on-post including a spooky haunted house at the Patch Health Clinic.

 There will be a few rules to follow to gain access to the U.S. Army Garrison Stuttgart installation(s).
-On Halloween, no visitors or guests will be allowed to sign on to the installation at the front gates.
-Sign-on privileges will resume at 10 p.m., two (2) hours after the completion of trick-or-treating.
+On Halloween, no visitors or guests will be allowed to sign on to the installation at the front gates after 4 p.m.
+Sign-on privileges will resume at 10 p.m. after the completion of trick-or-treating.

 To bring guests/visitors onto any of the Stuttgart installations the following procedures must be completed: